apify/apify-docs-v2/sources/academy/running_a_web_server.md

 # Running a web server on the Apify platform

+**A web server running in an actor can act as a communication channel with the outside world.
+Learn how to easily set one up with Node.js.**

+---

 Sometimes, an actor needs a channel for communication with other systems (or humans).
 This channel might be used to receive commands, to provide info about progress, or both.
 To implement this, we will run a HTTP web server inside the actor that will provide:

 - An API to receive commands.